cerebis/bin3C/README.md

 #### Clustering result
 The most portable format of the clustering result is `clustering.mcl` which follows the format established by MCL (surprisingly).
 In this format, each line pertains to a cluster (counting from 1), while the contents of a line is a space-separated list of member sequences.

-Therefore a file with the contents:
+E.g. For a MCL file of three lines with the following contents:

 ```
-seq1 seq4 seq5
+L1: seq1 seq4 seq5
-seq3
+L2: seq2
-seq2
+L3: seq2
 ```

 There are 3 clusters, with memberships as follows: